I had so much fun making my poinsettia cake, I decided to make matching poinsettia cupcakes!

 - 1 Large Egg – If you have an egg allergy you can use 2 flaxseed eggs instead or a vegan egg replacer like this made by Bob’s Red Mill.

-- Red Gel Food Coloring – I like to color these cupcakes with gel food coloring!
-It create beautiful colors without throwing off the consistency of my batter.
-You can also use natural food coloring, but the colors won’t be as vibrant.
+- Red Gel Food Coloring – I colored these cupcakes with gel food coloring!
+It creates beautiful colors without throwing off the consistency of my batter.
+You can also use natural food coloring or leave the cupcakes uncolored.

 Substitutions and Swaps – Buttercream Frosting